DanThomp507/Memory-Maps/README.md

 - CSS
 - Ruby/Ruby on Rails
 - PostgreSQL
+- JsonWebToken(JWT)
+- Bcrypt
+- Knock
+- Axios
+- Cors
 - Google Maps React
 - Gem Bundle Insert

 ## MVP
-  - Creating a user profile
+  - Creating a user account/profile
+  - Logging in a user
   - The ability to edit user profile information
   - Adding mini-blog posts/blurbs to a country's profile page
   - Updating/Deleting blogs and comments on a country's page